project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 We can see that $\Gamma \sim N^2$ when $n_+ = N/2$.

-This kind of counter intuitive emission rate enhancement was discovered by Dicke in his 1956 paper [Coherence in Spontaneous Radiation Processes](https://journals.aps.org/pr/abstract/10.1103/PhysRev.93.99) where we coined the turn "superradiance".
+This kind of counter intuitive emission rate enhancement was discovered by Dicke in his 1956 paper [Coherence in Spontaneous Radiation Processes](https://journals.aps.org/pr/abstract/10.1103/PhysRev.93.99) where he coined the turn "superradiance".

 In general, Dicke found that when $n_+$ excitations are delocalised across $N$ TLS, the emission rate $\Gamma$ is enhanced over the single TLS emission rate $\Gamma_1$ by: